Kuku Sebsibe: Life and career

 Kuku Sebsibe was born in Addis Ababa, Ethiopia.
 She spent a majority of her education at Nazareth school and graduated from American Mission.
 Her interest in music sprouted from a very young age.
 Since the age of nine, she used to entertain her classmates by mimicking all the popular artists of both Amharic and English music by using her lunch box as a drum.
 Her passion and love for music was nourished by her father, Dejazmach Sebsibe Shiberu's jam sessions at their home and his musical, peptic background.
 She lived in the Washington, DC, United States for many years but moved back to Ethiopia c.
 2003.

-At the age 15, Sebsibe presented her father's own property, as well as collections of other verses to her favorite singer Muluken Melesse.
+At the age 15, Kuku presented her father's own property, as well as collections of other verses to her favorite singer Muluken Melesse.
 The first time she performed on stage with was at her graduation party at Hilton hotel.
 Her classmates accustomed to her caroling pushed her on stage and set her way for a career in music.
 This musical act led her to work both with Ibex and Wallias band.
 She worked with Ibex band at Ras hotel for short time and went on to be the first female singer to perform at Hilton hotel with Wallias band appearing 5 days a week.

-Shortly after her first gig, Sebsibe then joined Roha band at Ghion hotel, becoming the first singer of the group, and recorded her first hit single "Ingidayenesh" with Alemayehu Eshete.
+Shortly after her first gig, Kuku then joined Roha band at Ghion Hotel, becoming the first singer of the group, and recorded her first hit single "Ingidayenesh" with Alemayehu Eshete.